lo1tuma/eslint-plugin-mocha/documentation/rules/valid-test-title.md

+# mocha/valid-test-title

-# Require test descriptions to match a pre-configured regular expression (`mocha/valid-test-title`)
+📝 Require test descriptions to match a pre-configured regular expression.

 🚫 This rule is _disabled_ in the ✅ `recommended` [config](https://github.com/lo1tuma/eslint-plugin-mocha#configs).